 So let’s go over the specs.
-Powered by the Snapdragon 835 processor, it comes with 4gb of ram and 64gb of storage and a 5.5” qHD display, so you’ve got the basic specs you expect from a top-tier smartphone.
-There’s also a standard 12 megapixel ultra pixel rear camera with 1.7 aperture.
-The front facing camera is 16mp with a f-22 aperture, so it should give you better selfies than most phones.
-It also has IP-67 range so it’s water-resistant, but back to its functionalities, it has a cool feature called Edge Sense:
+Powered by the Snapdragon 835 processor, it comes with 4gb of ram and 64gb of storage and a 5.5” qHD display.
+There’s also a standard 12 megapixel, ultra pixel rear camera with 1.7 aperture, and the front facing camera which is 16mp with a f-22 aperture, which should give you better selfies than most phones.
+It also has IP-67 range so it’s water-resistant, but the phone’s best part, is a feature called Edge Sense.

-A couple of other interesting features include the the BoomSound stereo speakers built-in, it also has the new ultrasonic active noise cancelation, where it tunes the headphones for you, but also gives you active noise cancellation, which ever phones you plug in through the USB type-c port.
-That’s the only jack, there is no headphone jack… it does come with a dongle but it means that whatever headphones you, it actually gives you active noise cancelation!
+A couple of other interesting features include the the BoomSound stereo speakers built-in, and the new ultrasonic active noise cancelation which tunes the headphones for you, but also provides active noise cancellation, which ever phones you plug in through the USB type-c port.

-The HTC U11 also has Alexa Integration, which mean that you activate Alexa via voice or by squeezing the side of the handset.
-Overall, it looks like a very interesting device with the new Edge Sense functionality but only time will tell if people pick up on it or not.
-What do you guys think?
-Sneak peak below.
+The HTC U11 also has Alexa Integration, allowing you to activate Alexa via voice or by squeezing the side of the handset.
+Overall, it looks like a very interesting device with the new Edge Sense functionality but only time will tell if consumers will actually pick up on it or not.
+Click below and see if you’re tempted!